matasarei/node-mbed-dtls/README.md

       host:          'localhost',  // The target address or hostname.
       port:          5684,         // The target UDP port.
       socket:        undefined,    // An already established socket, if you'd rather spin your own.
-      key:           undefined,    // DER format in a buffer.
+      key:           undefined,    // Buffer.
 Our private key.
-      peerPublicKey: undefined,    // DER format in a buffer.
-The server's public key, if applicable.
+      cert:          undefined,    // Buffer.
+Our public key.
       psk:           undefined,    // Buffer.
 Pre-shared Symmetric Key, if applicable.
       PSKIdent:      undefined,    // Buffer.
 PSK Identity, if applicable.
-      CACert:        undefined,    // DER format in a buffer.
+      CACert:        undefined,    // Buffer.
 CA public key, if applicable.
       debug:         0             // How chatty is the library?
 Larger values generate more log.
     };

-The cryptographic parameters will likely change in the future as options are added for...
-  * TODO: Ciphersuite limitation/selection
-  * TODO: Uniform key/id interface
-  * TODO: Conditional validation
-  * TODO: Capability discovery
+Must be provided with either a `key` and `cert` or a `psk` and `PSKIdent`.
+If `CACert` is provided, the server's certificate will be validated against it.

 #### A client connection might emit...